nobel-512/nobel-512/README.md

-<p>I have 2+ years of experience in web development, I have worked on large, multi-national and multi-lingual projects from scratch to live server.
-While working on projects, I keep performance and speed in mind by optimizing TTFB (Time to First Byte), avoiding N+1 query problem and using cache.</p>
+<h5>I have 2+ years of experience in web development, I have worked on large, multi-national and multi-lingual projects from scratch to live server.
+While working on projects, I keep performance and speed in mind by optimizing TTFB (Time to First Byte), avoiding N+1 query problem and using cache.<h5>

 <!-- <p align="left"> <img src="https://komarev.com/ghpvc/?username=nobel-512&label=Profile%20views&color=0e75b6&style=flat" alt="thuotracy" " /> </p> -->